 Highland Lake, Connecticut, USA

 Highland Lake is a 444-acre lake nestled in the Berkshire Mountains of Litchfield County near the city of Winsted, Connecticut.
-Known as a resort lake due to well developed upscale homes on most of its shoreline, the crystal-clear water is also valued for its fishing, boating, swimming and water skiing opportunities.
+Known as a resort lake due to well developed upscale homes on most of its shoreline, the crystal-clear water is also valued for its opportunities in fishing, boating, swimming and water skiing.